sameeri/curriculum-vitae/README.md

 #### Thought Tools

-Most of my work is about thinking and i continuously rely on tools to improve my thinking.
+Most of my work is about thinking and I continuously rely on tools to improve my thinking.
 This is my `thought tool set`.

 ##### Traditional